poojanajani-strique/sheets/README.md

 - **Collaborative Editing**[^1]: Supports multiple users editing a spreadsheet simultaneously.
 File history and recovering are also provided.
 - **Editing History**[^1]: Allows users to view and restore previous versions of a spreadsheet.

-### 📝 Univer Docs (rc)
+### 📝 Strique Docs (rc)

-- **Core Features**: Univer supports core document features, including paragraphs, headings, lists, superscript, subscript, and more.
+- **Core Features**: Strique supports core document features, including paragraphs, headings, lists, superscript, subscript, and more.
 - **Lists**: Supports ordered lists, unordered lists, and task lists.
 - **Hyperlinks**: Supports inserting links to external websites, email addresses, and other locations within a document.
 - **Floating Images**: Allows inserting images into a document and supporting text and image layout.